 Admission to the MLT program will be by lottery.

 There are no information sessions at this time.

 Applications are open as of April 1st at 12 am to May 13th at 1:59 pm.
 All program requirements such as: Mandatory Health Assessment, Back Ground Check and Drug Test, Liability Insurance and BLS card are due by June 15th.
 All these records need to be uploaded to your Submittable account.

 For more information, please email the MLT Program Assistant.

 STUDENTS WITH FOREIGN TRANSCRIPTS / CLASSES

-You will need to have your transcripts translated by AACRAO and then you should make an appointment with a Saddleback Counselor who will help determine if your classes fulfill the prerequisites for the MLT Program.
-You cannot waive any MLT classes as determined by the State.
-You can then apply for the MLT Program using the "unofficial" AACRAO translated transcripts.
+You will need to have your transcripts evaluated and translated by NACES (http://www.naces.org/members.html) and then you should make an appointment with a Saddleback Counselor who will help determine if your classes fulfill the prerequisites for the MLT Program.
+All official NACES- evaluated transcripts must be submitted to the Saddleback College Office of Admissions and Records upon application.

 Hency Chu, PhD, MLS